thkox/current-topics-of-software-engineering_2023-smart-alert/README.md

 ## Project Overview

-The Smart Alert Android App is designed to provide immediate notifications to citizens during high-risk events, such as natural disasters, in real time.
-The app enables users to report emergencies, receive location-based alerts, and manage their safety by staying informed about ongoing hazardous situations.
-The Smart Alert system is integrated with a backend that processes and categorizes these alerts, ensuring that only relevant notifications are sent to affected users.
+The **Smart Alert Android App** is a team assignment designed for the "Current Topics of Software Engineering - Mobile Software" course, offered in the 7th semester of the 2023-2024 academic year at the University of Piraeus, Department of Informatics.
+The app provides real-time notifications to citizens during high-risk events such as natural disasters.
+It allows users to report emergencies, receive location-based alerts, and stay informed about ongoing hazardous situations.
+The app enables users to manage their safety by accessing vital information about their surroundings.

-This project was developed as part of the 7th-semester coursework for the "Modern Topics in Software Technology - Mobile Software" class at the University of Piraeus, Department of Informatics (Academic Year 2023-2024).
+The Smart Alert system integrates with a backend server that processes user-submitted reports, ranks them based on severity and proximity, and sends notifications to users in affected areas.
+This backend infrastructure ensures that only relevant alerts are delivered to those at risk.

 ## Course Information